Some good news on climate action for a change

 In particular, carbon markets and voluntary carbon offsetting have had a hard time winning people’s hearts.
 An indulgence at best, discussions on the duty to reduce and not to compensate, and on the genuineness of purchased certificates have been an ongoing thread ever since the creation of the carbon credit.

-Back in the day, power plants and other large emitters in Europe could partly compensate for their emissions from burning coal, oil, and gas by emission reduction certificates from wind farms, hydropower plants, and biomass to energy projects in developing countries.
+Back in the day, power plants and other large emitters in Europe could partly compensate for their emissions from burning coal, oil, and gas by emission reduction certificates from wind farms, hydropower plants, and biomass to energy publications in developing countries.
 While this mechanism may have accelerated the deployment of renewable energy in China and India, it has left a bit of an aftertaste that the investments may also have happened without the European companies’ buying certificates, and hence offsetting may not have made a difference to the global emissions balance.

 On the voluntary side of the market, galore are the anecdotes of backpacking millennials and sharply suited businessmen catching planes as if they were busses, but with a clear conscience as they compensated for their excessive travel by planting a tree or two.